 Demonstrating child prodigy skills from an early age, Alexander Malofeev is 19 years old yet (as of 2020), though he already established his reputation as one of the most prominent pianists of the 21st century.

 He gained notable recognition after winning the International Tchaikovsky Competition for Young Musicians in 2014.
-Malofeev received critical acclaim not only for his exceptional virtuoso skills but also the maturity and depth of his interpretations, which even some of the most renowned pianists can’t reach.
+Malofeev received critical acclaim not only for his exceptional virtuoso skills but also for the maturity and depth of his interpretations, which even some of the most renowned pianists can’t reach.

 As a very young Russian pianist, Alexander Malofeev has already proven to be a promising artist.
 We will probably hear this brilliant young pianist’s name more often in the following years since his fame seems to be only rising.